Kashmir: Authorities bolster 'village defense committees' to counter Islamists | DW | 18.03.2022

 "I was shocked when I read that the government reestablished the VDCs.
 They take up arms to harass and kill people," Chowdhary said.

-In 1995, the VDCs were set up by New Delhi by arming volunteers, mostly Hindus, to fight militancy in Jammu and Kashmir.
-Initially, there were around 5,000 VDC members but over the years their number grew to over 27,000.
+In 1995, the VDCs were set up when New Delhi armed volunteers, mostly Hindus, to fight militancy in Jammu and Kashmir.
+Initially, there were around 5,000 VDC members, but over the years their number has grown to over 27,000.

 Since then, VDCs have come under sharp criticism for committing human rights violations in remote areas of Jammu and Kashmir.